Manufacturing in Kamloops:

 An Industry Snapshot

 Manufacturing is a major contributor to Kamloops’ local economy.
-With more than 120 fabrication and manufacturing companies operating in the Kamloops area, over 7.1% of the population is employed in this sector.
-Kamloops manufacturers have traditionally been tied to the resource sector, and in recent years, have experienced growth in smaller, niche-oriented companies.
+With more than 120 fabrication and manufacturing companies operating in the Kamloops area, approximately 5.4% of the workforce is employed in this sector, as of the most recent census in 2016.
+Employment in manufacturing has stabilized, and factors such as automation will contribute to only a slight decrease of 1.2% between 2016-2022.
+Kamloops manufacturers have traditionally been tied to the resource sector, and in recent years, have experienced growth in smaller, niche oriented companies.

-Kamloops manufacturers, until recently, have been operating in a strong business climate where businesses reported 10% to 30% growth during the past 3 to 5 years.
+Kamloops manufacturers can expect modest growth in the value added to the economy, with 8.0% growth expected from 2016-2022, below the Kamloops total growth of 13.9% increase to real GDP over the same period.
 Most manufacturers, particularly those servicing the construction trade, forestry, mining and alternative health sectors have been able to continue to expand their operations.
 Steel and wood fabrication sectors have been a steady and solid sector as institutional and commercial real estate projects in the region have been solid.

 Kamloops’ Competitive Advantages for the Manufacturing Services Industry

 One of Kamloops’ advantages is its geographic location in the province of British Columbia.
 As a transportation hub with trucking, rail and air cargo access, the ability to move products from Kamloops to other locations in a cost-efficient method is ideal.

 Kamloops has over 2,200 acres of affordable land zoned for industrial use, much of which is vacant.
 There are eight industrial parks; some with both rail and highway access and the city enjoys a reliable supply of affordable power and telecommunications.